lucashaley/UnityTeaching/Week_06_PlayerControl.md

 MainCamera. ie.:
 - Select CameraTopDown (if it is in your Hierarchy).
 - In the top-left of the Inspector is a Tag dropdown.
-If this doesn’t say MainCamera, expand the dropdown menu and apply the MainCamera tag. - Select Camera Isomeetric (if it is in your Hierarchy).
+If this doesn’t say MainCamera, expand the dropdown menu and apply the MainCamera tag.
-- Apply the MainCamera tag, as above.
 - Now you can test it out!

 > The player should now rotate on its Y axis to face the mouse cursor.
 This is because transform.LookAt(mouseHit.point) points to where the mouse’s raycast